jmorel33/RayLib---Some-Graphics-demo-for-testing/README.md

 Also to be noted is all of the assets used located in the data file are from other RayLib public demos, so not created by me.

 Again, this was a quick and dirty demo in RayLibn, for what it's worth.

+Also note that to exit the demo,, you will need to figure out the key combination, or to comment out SetExitKey(NULL)